nicholasgubbins/wikipedify/README.md

 ###Features:
 - highlight any amount of text and get the key info from Wikipedia
-- takes the first paragraph from the Wikipedia
 - dynamically moving hoverbox to fit on the screen
 - includes a link to the Wikipedia page